FrancescoMariottini/challenge-api-deployment/Documentation.md

 TODO

-3. double check Jsons exposed
+. double check Jsons exposed and return format.

 # Title of the API